 How does the FoS Mentoring Program work?

-Before the start of the Mentoring Program, every student and mentor will fill out a questionnaire, gauging their availability, interests, and field of study/work.
-After the application has been processed and an initial interview conducted, if accepted the student will be matched with an industry professional who has volunteered his or her time to participate in the program.
+The application to the Mentoring Program, will have every student and mentor describe their availability, interests, and field of study/work.
+After the application has been processed and an initial interview conducted, if accepted, the student will be matched with an industry professional who has volunteered his or her time to participate in the program.